Analysis | What Happens to Indexes and Funds That Need to Dump Russia?

 7. Does this risk extend to ESG investors?

 Definitely.
 Fund managers who screen for environmental, social and governance factors are grappling with whether conscientious imperatives and human rights -- or politics -- should guide their investment decisions.
-Russia and Belarus were under review for removal from JPMorgan’s suite of ESG bond indexes.
+Russia and Belarus are being kicked out of JPMorgan’s suite of ESG bond indexes.
 MSCI downgraded its ESG ratings of both countries on Feb.
 28, citing assessments in categories such as “stability and peace,” “political rights and civil liberties” and “governance effectiveness.”
 Big investors are also responding, with Norway’s $1.3 trillion sovereign wealth fund dropping Russian assets in response to the invasion.
 It has asked the central bank to come up with a plan by March 15 on how to remove the assets.

 8. Are there any winners in this mess?